PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-08 14:47:18
+Last updated: 2024-04-08 14:47:50
-Random Quote: I'm mature enough to be on my own.
-Now, if you'll excuse me, I'm gonna Google how to buy a credit card. - Devi Vishwakumar
+Random Quote: I find Social Media to be a soul-sucking void of meaningless affirmation. - Wednesday Addams